gura-doc/gura-doc.github.io/document/library-reference/chapter-33.md

 Returns a cosine value.
 </p>
 <p>
 In default, the given argument is treated as a radian number.
-Specifying an attribute <code>:deg</code> would treat that as a degree number.
+Specifying an attribute <code class="highlighter-rouge">:deg</code> would treat that as a degree number.
 </p>
 <p>
 <div><strong style="text-decoration:underline">math.cosh</strong></div>